Loongson-Cloud-Community/rook/Documentation/Troubleshooting/ceph-csi-common-issues.md

 ## Node Loss

 When a node is lost, you will see application pods on the node stuck in the `Terminating` state while another pod is rescheduled and is in the `ContainerCreating` state.

-To allow the application pod to start on another node, force delete the pod.

 ### Force deleting the pod